chidiwilliams/chidiwilliams.com/content/post/on-recursive-descent-and-pratt-parsing.md

 primary    => NUMBER | IDENTIFIER
 ```

+In this grammar:

-An *expression* is a *ternary*.
-A *ternary* is a *term*, which may be followed by the rest of a ternary expression; because ternary expressions are right-associative, the then and else branches of the ternary may themselves be ternary expressions.
-A *term* is a *factor* followed by zero or more *factor*-s separated by a "-" or "+".
-A *factor* is a *unary* followed by one or more *unary*-s separated by "*" or "/".
-A *unary* is a "-" followed by a *unary* (hence its right-associativity); or a *primary*.
-Finally, as before, a *primary* is a number of an identifier.
+- An _expression_ is a _ternary_.
+- A _ternary_ is a _term_, which may be followed by the rest of a ternary expression.
+Becuase ternaries are right-associative, the "then" and "else" branches of the ternary are themselves _ternary_-s.

-In this grammar, each rule defines how to parse an expression with at least the precedence of that rule.
-For example, the *ternary* rule parses an expression with a precedence equal to or higher than a *ternary* expression.
-The *unary* rule parses an expressions with a precedence equal to or higher than a *unary* expression, and so on.

-Taking the previous example, "1 + 2 * 3": we walk through the grammar from top to bottom to parse the expression.
-After getting to the "1 +" in the tokens, we match a *term* expression: a *factor* followed by another *factor*.
-We match the "1" as a NUMBER, and then the "2 * 3" as a *unary* followed by a "*" and another *unary*.
-Hence, unlike the previous grammar, this grammar produces only one interpretation of the expression, the correct one: `(+ 1 (* 2 3))`.
+- A _term_ is a _factor_ followed by zero or more *factor*s separated by a `"-"` or a `"+"`.
+- A _factor_ is a _unary_ followed by one or more _unary_-s separated by a `"*"` or a `"/"`.
+- A _unary_ is a _primary_ or a `"-"` followed by a _unary_.
+- A _primary_ is a `NUMBER` or an `IDENTIFIER`.

+This version of the grammar removes the ambiguity we discussed earlier.
+The expression `1 + 2 * 3` now has only one interpretation: a `factor "+" factor`, where the first `factor` is a `NUMBER` and the second is a `NUMBER "*" NUMBER`.

 ## Recursive descent parsing

-The system we've just used to manually parse the expression *is* recursive descent parsing.
-In this technique, we walk down from the top of the language grammar to the bottom, and try to apply each production rule to match the tokens.
-We'll implement a set of recursive functions to implement, where each one implements one of the non-terminals of the grammar.
+The technique we used in the previous section to parse an expression by applying the grammar rules from top to bottom is called _recursive descent_.
+To implement a recursive descent parser, we define a set of recursive functions, each of which implements one of the non-terminals of the grammar.

-To parse a *ternary*, we'll parse a *term*, and then if a question mark follows, we'll parse the rest of the ternary expression and return a conditional expression:
+To parse a _ternary_, we parse a _term_.
+Then if a question mark follows, we parse the rest of the ternary expression and return a conditional expression:

 ```ts
 private ternary(): Expr {